Kevin Muscat: Rangers

-He was part of the Rangers squad which won a treble of domestic trophies in 2002–03.
-He would end his career in Scotland having played 22 times for Rangers.
+Muscat was part of the Rangers squad which won a treble of domestic trophies in 2002–03 season.
+He helped the club's defence keep six consecutive clean sheets in the league between 25 August 2002 and 28 September 2002.
+Muscat would end his career in Scotland having played 29 times for Rangers.

 Millwall

-Muscat's final British club was Millwall, for whom he played from 2003 to 2005.
-In 2004, he captained Millwall to the FA Cup Final for the first time in their history.

-He missed the final itself after suffering a knee ligament injury in the semi-final against Sunderland, although the Millwall manager Dennis Wise insisted on him being presented with a medal.
-He left Millwall to return to Australia to become Melbourne Victory's inaugural captain in the 2005–06 season.
+On 29 August 2003, Muscat signed for Millwall in the English First Division on a three-year contract; it was his fourth and final British club.
+He was part of the team that reached the FA Cup final in 2004, though his season ended with a knee ligament injury in the semi-final win over Sunderland, through a collision with George McCartney.

+Melbourne Victory

+On 5 May 2005, Muscat agreed to a three-year deal at Melbourne Victory FC in the new A-League.
+He was the club's inaugural captain in the 2005–06 season.
 Under Victory manager Ernie Merrick, Muscat, a defender for virtually his entire career, moved to midfield for the 2006–07 season.
 He remained the captain until 2011.

 In February 2011, Muscat announced his intention to retire from club football after the conclusion of the 2011 Asian Champions League.
 His decision to finish was fast-tracked by an infamous tackle he committed in a Melbourne derby on 22 January 2011, which resulted in a season-ending eight-week ban from the A-League.
 Muscat played out his competitive career in the 2011 AFC Champions League under the captaincy of centre-back Adrian Leijer, despite having previously referred to the competition as "not all that enjoyable".
 Muscat regained the captaincy for his farewell match in Melbourne, a 1–1 draw against J-League side Gamba Osaka.
 Muscat scored on his return to Sunshine George Cross in a 3–1 loss to Altona Magic in August 2011.